arthow4n/webpack-build-demo/README.md

     npm install
     npm start # build the bundle.js with webpack

-## How to use bundle.js
+## How to use `dist/bundle.js`

 - `node dist/bundle.js`: You should see "Hello World!"
-    - Copy the content of `dist/bundle.js` to a jsfiddle, you should see "Hello World!" in your browser console.
+- Copy the content of `dist/bundle.js` to a jsfiddle and hit run, you should see "Hello World!" in your browser console.